s-pace/docs-6/docs/api-mgmt/jwt-token.md

 }
 ```

 Here `sub` is a claim that denotes the principal subject (or API requester).
-The `sub` value is the API token that is obtainable from the [Access Profile screen](/api-mgmt/api-client-mgmt.md#access-profile) in Workato.
+The `sub` value is the API key that is obtainable from the [Access Profile screen](/api-mgmt/api-client-mgmt.md#access-profile) in Workato.
 Lastly, `name` is the name of the requester.

-Workato will inspect the `sub` claim to look for a valid API token before accepting the API request.
-If the `sub` claim is restricted by the identity provider and you are unable to provide the API token in this claim, you can configure custom Workato claims to store the API token.
-See [here](/api-mgmt/jwt-workato-claim.md).
+Workato will inspect the `sub` claim to look for a valid API key before accepting the API request.
+If the `sub` claim is restricted by the identity provider and you are unable to provide the API key in this claim, you can configure custom **Workato claims** to store the API key.
+Learn more [here](/api-mgmt/jwt-workato-claim.md).

 The JWT token is a signed representation of the JSON structure.
 You can generate a JWT token using the tools at [JWT.IO](https://jwt.io/).

 With JWT, the API requester is responsible for generating and packaging a token in the correct format.
 An online tool is available at [JWT.IO](https://jwt.io/) to facilitate this.
 The JSON format text mentioned above should be pasted or typed into the "payload" field on the "Decoded" side of the tool.
 In addition, they will paste in the private key (RSA) or secret string (HMAC) in the "Verify Signature" section.
-The signed and encoded key then appears on the right-hand side in the "Encoded" section.
+The signed and encoded key then appears on the left-hand side in the "Encoded" section.

 The two standard algorithms Workato supports are **HS256** (aka HMAC) and **RS256** (aka RSA).